codedge/laravel-selfupdater/README.md

  **Note:** Please enter correct value for vendor and repository name in your `config/self-updater.php` if you want to use Github as source for your updates.

+### Notifications via email
+You need to specify a recipient email address and a recipient name to receive update available notifications.
+You can specify these values by adding `SELF_UPDATER_MAILTO_NAME` and `SELF_UPDATER_MAILTO_ADDRESS` to your `.env` file.

 ## Usage
 To start an update process, i. e. in a controller, just use: